 4. Search for Webhooks (available for paid plans) and select “Webhooks by Zapier”

 5. Next, for “Choose Trigger Event”, select “Catch Hook” and click Continue.

-8. Go to your Gravity Form (either in WordPress or on the published static site) and fill in the form with test data and submit it.
+8. Go to your page with your Elementor form embedded on it (either in WordPress front-end or on the published static site) and fill in the form with test data and submit it.
 Zapier needs this step in order to receive a sample submission so you can map the fields as needed.

 9. Go back to Zapier, click Continue

 10. Click Test Trigger

 11. You should see the latest form submissions from your Elementor form in Zapier: